lahiri-phdworks/LVA-LLVM-Pass/README.md

 - [ ] Add New LLVM Passses for Complier Optimizations.
 - [ ] Add a Pass for Super Optimizations.
+- [ ] Migrate to New Pass Manager.
+[LLVM New Pass Manager](https://github.com/alexjung/Writing-an-LLVM-Pass-using-the-new-PassManager)

 ## Output :